ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ])
 ```

-Here's an example of a pipeline that we'll incorporate later in our modeling.
+Here's an example of a pipeline that we'll incorporate later in our modeling, for logistic regression.

 ```python